jkrokowski/ALBATROSS/docs/_build/html/_sources/src/getting_started.md.txt

 ## Installation:
 The main requirements are FEniCSx, beyond the typical numpy, scipy, etc requirements.
-For cross-sectional analysis, a python wrapped implementation of a sparse QR decomposition is used which can be installed from PyPi
+For cross-sectional analysis, a python wrapped implementation of a sparse QR decomposition is used which can be installed from PyPi.

 Usage of a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (or for even faster installation, [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)) enviroment is recommended.

 First, install the package dependencies.
 Then clone the repository and pip install: